 Coal Mines Historic Site

 Port Arthur is not the only historic convict site on the Tasman Peninsula.
-Escape the crowds and head to Coal Mines Historic Site on the quieter western part of the peninsula.
+I enjoyed escaping the crowds at Coal Mines Historic Site on the quieter western part of the peninsula.
 It was Tasmania’s first coal mine and is now a UNESCO World Heritage Site.

 You can walk amongst ruins of houses, barracks, and prisons from the penal colony.
 Be sure to head into the solitary confinement cells – they’re extra creepy.
 There’s a short walking track around the site and entry is free.